 I am not a U.S. Citizen.
 What does IRS Form 1098-T mean to me?

 The IRS does not require the University of Pittsburgh to file a Form 1098-T for international students who are not US residents for tax purposes.
 This is because non-resident alien students are generally not eligible for education tax benefits.
 However, the University cannot definitively determine which international students are residents for tax purposes.
-Therefore, we provide form 1098-T to international students who have a valid ITIN in our student system.
+Therefore, we provide form 1098-T to international students who have a valid ITIN or SSN in our student system.
 For more information, view IRS Publication 519, U.S. Tax Guide for Aliens.

 Why didn’t I receive a 1098-T?